simondiep/node-multiplayer-snake/README.md

  - Increase game speed based on different conditions (faster if 1v1) or random
  - Chat
  - Bots
+ - Power-ups or Game Modes
- - Power-ups (speed, invulnerable, double-size, swap positions, random)
+    - (speed, invulnerable, double-size, swap positions, reverse controls, be able to draw on canvas, fog of war, random)
  - Choice of power-up to start with